-Looking for more Noodle Recipes, here are some of my favorites: Pad Thai Noodles, Hakka Noodles, Chilli Garlic Noodles, Peanut Sesame Noodles, and Schezwan Noodles.
+I make noodles very often as they are loved by everyone at home.
+Here are some of my other noodle favorites: Pad Thai Noodles, Hakka Noodles, Chilli Garlic Noodles, Peanut Sesame Noodles, and Schezwan Noodles.

 About This Recipe

 A perfect combination of savory and spicy, Thai Drunken Noodles (Pad Kee Mao) are my all-time favorite noodle dish to make for a comforting meal.
 These are very popular in Thailand and in Thai restaurants all over the world.